vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ### Store news articles

 Next, we create a standard SharePoint list to store our news articles.
-We add the following columns:
+We need the following columns:

 | Column name   | Column type            |
 | ------------- | ---------------------- |